-Discover how to learn drawing inside this article.
+Discover simple ways for how to learn drawing

-As you're learning how to improve your drawings, take your time in growing your drawing skills from the basic exercises in this course.
-These basic lessons can be enjoyable to work on and enhance how you express your ideas onto paper.
+As you're learning how draw, take your time in growing your drawing skills from the basic exercises.
+Basic lessons can be enjoyable to work on and enhance how you express your ideas onto paper.

 Anyone can use these basic drawing lessons to build an arsenal of skills that can be used every time you sit down to draw.